open-source-firmware/homepage/src/events/OSFF-Board-of-Directors.md

 It's been a long time since we could talk in person.
 And we are happy that we can do that again now.

-The Open-Source Firmware Foundation invites members and developers to join us on our second event, the BoD Meeting & Hackathon.
+The Open-Source Firmware Foundation invites members and developers to join us on our second event, the Board of Directors Meeting & Hackathon.
 The Mini Summit will take place right after the OCP Regional Summit.
 We will start at around 10 am, and serve some snacks and drinks.
-We will do our first Board of Directors meeting and offer in parallel a hackathon for OSF developers.
+We will do our first Board of Directors meeting and offer a hackathon in parallel for OSF developers who would like to join.

+More details will be announced soon.

 Current Prague rules on Covid 19 apply: https://www.visitczechrepublic.com/en-US/926179fc-1601-4cf8-b201-0b33b3878f08/page/covid-19